Meta fined record $1.3 billion and ordered to stop sending European user data to US

 Meta warned in its latest earnings report that without a legal basis for data transfers, it will be forced to stop offering its products and services in Europe, “which would materially and adversely affect our business, financial condition, and results of operations.”

-The social media company might have to carry out a costly and complex revamp of its operations if it's forced to stop shipping user data across the Atlantic.
+The social media company might have to carry out a costly and complex revamp of its operations if it's ultimately forced to stop the transfers.
 Meta has a fleet of 21 data centers, according to its website, but 17 of them are in the United States.
 Three others are in the European nations of Denmark, Ireland and Sweden.
 Another is in Singapore.

 Other social media giants are facing pressure over their data practices.
 TikTok has tried to soothe Western fears about the Chinese-owned short video sharing app's potential cybersecurity risks with a $1.5 billion project to store U.S. user data on Oracle servers.